 Ask for referrals with every customer interaction.
 Encourage positive reviews and testimonials on social media after you have completed a job.
 Make the most of review platforms like G2, Trustpilot and Google My Business reviews.

 You can automate requests using tools like Zapier or your email marketing software to send a referral request a few days after the sale.
 By remembering to ask, you will easily get more re-orders from customers you've worked with in the past.

-The clothing company Charles Tyrwhitt does this effectively with direct mail.
-They send a personalised letter with a well designed voucher to redeem in store or online.
+The clothing company Charles Tyrwhitt does a great job of this with direct mail.
+They send a personalised letter with a beautifully designed voucher to redeem in store or online.

 This stands out as many firms rely on digital marketing and avoid traditional advertising tactics.
 The quality of the penmanship, paper and design suggests more effort has been made.

 It is easier to recommend you if there is something unique and remarkable about your business.
 If you have a focused marketing strategy, you will emphasise how you differentiate from your competition.